-We seek to bring best practices focused on Lean manufacturing and Six Sigma business process improvement methodologies, with an investment mindset to deliver manufacturing productivity improvements.
+We expect to make disciplined investments in our commercial and operational capabilities to drive additional performance improvements.
+We are focused on improving operational excellence, increasing supply chain efficiencies and developing advanced manufacturing capabilities to drive productivity across our facilities.
 We expect these efforts will drive sales growth, improve product margins, and facilitate innovation and new product development.
 Productivity improvements within our facilities should allow us to lower costs, which can help fund additional manufacturing initiatives and continued investment in product development.

-Over the past five years, we have prioritized capital investments to modernize our manufacturing facilities and processes, expand capacity and capabilities for domestic manufacturing and accelerate new product development.
-We believe these investments will drive margin expansion by lowering costs, expand our product portfolio, and improve product quality.
-We have completed our large valve manufacturing expansion in Chattanooga, Tennessee and our new facility in Kimball,

-Tennessee, which included consolidating multiple facilities.
+Since 2018, we have prioritized capital investments to modernize our manufacturing facilities and processes, expand capacity and capabilities for domestic manufacturing and accelerate new product development.
+We believe these investments will drive margin expansion by lowering costs, expanding our product portfolio, and improving product quality.
+We have completed our large valve manufacturing expansion in Chattanooga, Tennessee and a new facility in Kimball, Tennessee, which included consolidating multiple facilities.
+Additionally, our new brass foundry in Decatur, Illinois is operational, and in the first half of our fiscal 2025, we expect to close our old brass foundry which was built in the early 1900s.
 We expect these investments to support our domestic manufacturing capabilities for specialty and large valves and to capitalize on the growing need for highly engineered valves required for water infrastructure projects.
-During 2023, we started initial production at a new brass foundry in Decatur, Illinois, which will eventually replace our original brass foundry built there in the early 1900s.
-These three projects accounted for a significant portion of our capital expenditures over the past five years.
-They are expected to drive operational efficiencies, expand capabilities for American-made products, advance our sustainability environmental initiatives, and help accelerate product development.
+Additionally, we expect these investments to drive operational efficiencies, expand capabilities for American-made products, advance our sustainability environmental initiatives, and help accelerate product development.

-Accelerate product development and innovation.
+Accelerate sales growth through enhanced customer experience and innovation.